How Long Does It Take to Get an OPT Card?

 Graduates use their degree in a real-life situation with OPT, getting significant job experience and honing their talents in the United States.
 As fresh graduates improve their capabilities and start to define their future paths, this job experience adds to their skillset.

 Most OPT registrants have bachelor’s or master’s degrees in technology, engineering, or business, and more than 50% have a master’s degree.

-The US government does not permit expediting, and if it does, it does so under strict conditions.
+The U.S. government does not permit expediting, and if it does, it does so under strict conditions.

-If there has been a delay in your application for more than 90 days from the day the US government received it, we recommend that you take the following steps:
+If there has been a delay in your application for more than 90 days from the day the government received it, we recommend that you take the following steps:

 Students can use the guidelines on the USCIS website to see if they fit the criteria to submit an accelerated processing request.
 Your DSO is not involved in the filing of any USCIS applications.
-At most, some DSOs may contact USCIS on your behalf to inquire about the expedited processing request.
+At most, some DSOs may contact the USCIS on your behalf to inquire about the expedited processing request.